jh247247/Firefly/firefly/README.md

      - This is integrated into the chip, why not include it?
      - May be used to determine area of very high/low temps?
      - Would be cool to make a temperature map of building maybe...
-   - Current watchdog timeout (2 bytes)
+   - Current watchdog timeout (1 byte)
+     - 1 count of this is 250ms

 ** Incoming
    Immediately after sending the previous packet, the firefly listens